Flick Rea: Camden Council

 In 2013, Rea received an MBE for services to local government.
-The Hampstead & Highgate Express has dubbed her "The Empress of West Hampstead" (the area being considered part of the Fortune Green ward she represented).
+The Hampstead & Highgate Express dubbed her "The Empress of West Hampstead" (the area being considered part of the Fortune Green ward she represented).
 Similarly, her son Robert described Rea as "the Queen of West Hampstead".
-She took part in readings of poetry at a 2016 recital in West Hampstead Library.
+She took part in readings of poetry at a 2016 recital in West Hampstead Library, and helped organise West Hampstead's annual Jester Festival.

 Other roles

 In 1997, Rea became a part-time administrator for the London Liberal Democrats.
 After deciding to vote for Susan Kramer as the party's first London mayoral candidate at the 2000 election, Rea worked as Kramer's secretary.

-She has acted as a member of the London Arts Council, sat on the board of the Hampstead Theatre and been Chair of the Local Government Association's Culture, Tourism and Sports Board.
-Locally, Rea has been an active member of the community pressure group West Hampstead Amenity and Transport group (WHAT), which she co-founded, and the consumer organisation London Regional Passengers Committee (LRPC).
-For a number of years, Rea was secretary of the Pedestrians Association.
+She acted as a member of the London Arts Council, sat on the board of the Hampstead Theatre and was Chair of the Local Government Association's Culture, Tourism and Sports Board.
+Locally, Rea was an active member of the community pressure group West Hampstead Amenity and Transport group (WHAT), which she co-founded, and the consumer organisation London Regional Passengers' Committee (LRPC).
+For a number of years, Rea was secretary of the Pedestrians' Association.
 She was appointed by Camden Council as a Trustee of the Charles Dickens Museum.

-Personal life
+Personal life and death

 On 15 July 1962, she married fellow actor Charles Patrick Rea in Staplegrove, Taunton.
-The couple moved to West Hampstead, north west London, and had a son, journalist Robert Rea, and a daughter, producer Kate Rea.
-Charles, who had numerous television and film credits, predeceased his wife.
-He died on 17 March 1992, aged 69.
+They had met while she was working backstage on the Frank Vosper thriller Love From a Stranger.
+The couple moved to West Hampstead, north west London, and had a son and a daughter.
+Charles, who had numerous television and film credits, died on 17 March 1992, aged 69.

+Rea died at St Mary's Hospital in Paddington, London, on 25 May 2026, at the age of 88.